OnlyFans Chatters, Replaced: The Autonomous AI Chatter Software

 |---|---|---|---|---|---|

-| Anlora | None | 20% of AI-generated revenue (custom at 10+ creators) | Fully autonomous | 7 days, no card | OnlyFans (Fansly, Fanvue roadmap) |
+| Anlora | None | 20% of AI revenue (custom at 10+ creators) | Fully autonomous | 7 days, no card | OnlyFans (Fansly, Fanvue roadmap) |

-| Infloww (Copilot) | $40 per OF account / mo | None | Assisted | Limited | OnlyFans + Fansly + Fanvue + MYM |
+| Infloww (Copilot) | $40 per OF account/mo | None | Assisted | Limited | OnlyFans + Fansly + Fanvue + MYM |

-| Supercreator (Super AI) | $0 / $15 / $99 per account / mo + $0.03 per AI message above 10,000 / mo | 5% of AI net sales (Super AI tier) | Assisted | Free tier | OnlyFans + Fansly |
+| Supercreator (Super AI) | $0 / $15 / $99 per account/mo + $0.03/msg above 10k | 5% of AI net sales (Super AI tier) | Assisted | Free tier | OnlyFans + Fansly |

-| Substy (Pro) | $0 / $69 / $99 per creator / mo | 8.5% to 15% | Assisted | Free tier | OnlyFans |
+| Substy (Pro) | $0 / $69 / $99 per creator/mo | 8.5% to 15% | Assisted | Free tier | OnlyFans |

 | Substy (Elite) | Custom | Custom | Partial autonomous (reported VIP handoff) | By request | OnlyFans |

-| Creator Hero | $39.99 / mo | Capped usage fee (cap $299.99 per creator / mo) | Assisted | Limited | OnlyFans |
+| Creator Hero | $39.99/mo | Capped at $299.99 per creator/mo | Assisted | Limited | OnlyFans |

-Indirect cost: annual chatter attrition runs around 55% (OFM-Tools).
-At 55 percent annual attrition across a 10-creator agency running 2.2 seats per creator, that is roughly 12 chatter departures per year that need recruiting, screening, training, and ramp-up.
+Indirect cost: annual chatter attrition runs around 55%.
+At 55% annual attrition across a 10-creator agency running 2.2 seats per creator, that's ~12 chatter departures per year needing recruiting, screening, training, ramp.
 Every replacement is a productivity gap and a quality risk.
+Operational cost: schedule design, time-zone coverage, QA queues, payroll admin, conflict handling, founder time.
+None appears on a vendor pricing page; all disappear with autonomous AI.

 - Memory test.
 Does the system remember a fan's named details (job, partner, dog, last gift) three months later, without prompting?
 Ask to see a real conversation that proves it.

 - Voice test.
 Show me two creators on your platform and one message from each.
 Without the creator's name attached, can I tell which message went to which fan?
-If the answers sound the same, voice matching is not real.

 - Autonomy honesty.
 Is a human in the loop on any message at any tier?
-Ask explicitly.
 If the answer is 'mostly no' or 'only on VIPs,' the operating model is hybrid, not autonomous, and the chatter cost is not eliminated.